JonathanBell09/carbonless-framework/README.md

 ## Usage

-Add Carbonless to your project:
+Add the Carbonless Framework to your project:

 ```
-npm install carbonless
+npm install carbonless-framework
 ```

-Then inside your project's `serverless.yml` file add `carbonless` to your list of plugins:
+Then inside your project's `serverless.yml` file add `carbonless-framework` to your list of plugins:

 ```
 plugins:
-  - carbonless
+  - carbonless-framework
 ```

-Carbonless changes the default region from `us-east-1` to the region with the lowest carbon intensity.
+The Carbonless Framework changes the default region from `us-east-1` to the region with the lowest carbon intensity.
 It will be overriden if you manually add a region to your `serverless.yml` or if you include region as a deploy option.

-To use Carbonless, please do not include the following in your `serverless.yml`:
+To use the Carbonless Framework, please do not include the following in your `serverless.yml`:

 ```
 provider: